AmineZouitine/Cpad/README.md

 ```

 ### 🌗 Enable/Disable emojis
-Emoji are great, but can cause display problems on someconfigurations.
+Emoji are great, but can cause display problems on some configurations.

 To enable/disable cpad take positional arguments *(you only need to type it once, your preference will be saved)*.

 🌕 **Enable**